Education Tours and Programs

 Teaches Arizona ecology and habitat, Arizona's common plants, state symbols, and the geology that has shaped our state.

 Students learn about the various deserts of the world, weather patterns and landforms that create these desert conditions and how plants, animals, and people have adapted to life in the desert.

 Students will learn about the processes trees use to sustain life, be able to identify trees common to central and southern Arizona, discuss the interdependence between trees and people, and receive an introduction to "Treeometry."

-for adult groups and clubs )
+by special arrangement for adult groups and clubs )